Wyoming Legal Sports Betting Overview

 - Is betting legal in Wyoming?

-Yes.
-Online sports betting was legalized when Gov. Mark Gordon passed HB 133.
+Yes, online sports betting was legalized in Wyoming when Governor Mark Gordon passed HB 133.
 Online sports betting launched on September 1, 2021.
-However, no retail sports betting is currently available in Wyoming.
+However, no retail sports betting is currently available in WY.

 - Who governs sports betting in Wyoming?